jacecotton/tcds/web-components.md

   }

   connectedCallback() {
-    // Do not call this in the constructor — the constructor runs when the
-    // element is instantiated, not when it's actually added to the DOM. this.requestUpdate();
+    this.requestUpdate();
   }
 }
 ```

 ### Reactive UI updates
-`requestUpdate` can be called at any time and in any place in the component class (other than in the `constructor`, `mountedCallback`, `updatedCallback`, or any getters).
+`requestUpdate` can be called at any time and in any place in the component class (other than in the `constructor`—it's also probably unwise to use it anywhere that *responds* to `requestUpdate`, like [`mountedCallback` and `updatedCallback`](#component-lifecycle)).
 State and other data can be bound to the template, allowing you to dynamically re-render the component in response to state changes.

 To continue with the `ClickCounter` example, a `count` property can be updated on every `click` event, then a `count` setter can call `requestUpdate`.
 The `count` property can then be bound to the `template` using template literals: